School of Education

 Students will examine the foundations of education through multiple lenses: Historical and Philosophical; Political, Economic and Legal; and Social and Curricular.
 Through readings, class discussion, and a variety of research projects, students will focus on the works of educational pioneers and key theorists, analyzing their work and exploring them for application and impact in today's classrooms.

 Students will explore child development from birth to age 8 from both theoretical and practical perspectives, looking carefully at typical and delayed development across the physical, cognitive, linguistic and social domains through the lens of risk factors, including those heightened in urban environments.
 The work of key developmental theorists such as Gesell, Brunner, Piaget, Vgotsky, and Bronfenbrenner will be studied in light of contemporary relevance.
-Students will explore resiliency and intervention in young children and how it can be maximized to assist in helping young children reach developmentally appropriate milestones.
+Students will explore resiliency and intervention in young children, including those who are linguistically and culturally diverse using the NY State Culturally and Sustainable framework, and how it can be maximized to assist in helping young children reach developmentally appropriate milestones.
 Students will analyze intervention services and promising programs and learn important strategies to work in conjunction with parents and caregivers to understand the nature of their child's needs and assist them in navigating the Early Intervention (EI), the Committee on Pre-school Special Education (CPSE) and the Committee on Special Education (CSE) system.

 Students will explore child development of children from 6 -11 years old from both a theoretical and practical perspective.
 They will explore the growth of typical and delayed development across all developmental domains analyzing risk factors, including those heightened in urban environments.
 Students will explore resiliency and intervention in children and how both can be maximized to assist children to grow and develop prior to adolescence.
 Students will develop classroom strategies that teachers can implement to support children reaching their potential.
 They will also analyze the impact Special Education and other interventions play in supporting students with cognitive, physical or social/emotional challenges.

-Students will explore the topic of assessment through the lens of culture and environment, making students aware of the need for cultural understanding and sensitivity when assessing learners.
-Students will develop skills to observe and assess diverse children within a pre-school or a school setting for the purposes of identifying typical progress as well as areas of concern and referring students to CPSE (Committee on Pre-School Special Education) and CSE (Committee on Special Education), as appropriate, establishing goals to support the child and measuring progress.
+Students will explore the topic of assessment through the lens of culture and environment, NY State Culturally Responsive and Sustaining framework, making students aware of the need for cultural understanding and sensitivity when assessing learners.
+Students will develop skills to assess all young learners, including those who are culturally and linguistically diverse, in pre-school or school settings, for the purposes of identifying typical progress as well as areas of concern and referring students to CPSE (Committee on Pre-School Special Education) and CSE (Committee on Special Education), as appropriate, establishing goals to support the child and measuring progress.
 Students will develop skills in using observation as a powerful tool for assessment.
 Students will explore informal and formal assessments and learn when each assessment can be most useful in obtaining relevant data.
 Students will have an opportunity to assess children in the field using instruments they have learned about in class.
 Students will utilize video and other technology to deepen their understanding of the observation and assessment process and utilize appropriate technical applications (apps) to assist them in tracking and analyzing their observations.
 Required: 25 hours of fieldwork

 Students will examine and analyze effective planning and instructional practices for teaching all learners including students with disabilities in inclusive environments.
 They will focus on implementing standards based curriculum that includes modifications appropriate to meet individual needs.
 Students will learn how to develop IEP goals and utilize Response to Intervention strategies to support at-risk learners, students with disabilities and emergent bilinguals' progress in meeting standards.
 Students will learn teaching techniques to address the social-emotional, physical, and cognitive needs of students in diverse settings.
 Students will explore the role of technology and assistive technology in assisting students with disabilities to be successful in an inclusive environment.
 Required: 25 hours of fieldwork